Høvdingsgård: 19th century

 The new owner of Høvdingsgård was Lars Terpager Hagen.
 He had previously leased Petersgaard from his father-in-law Peter Johansen.
 Lars Terpager Hagen's son, Peter Hagen, inherited the estate after hisfather's death in 1833.
 He was hit by mental decease and died in 1848.
 Høvdingsgård was then passed to his sister, Maren Regine Hagen, and her husband, Ernst Frederik Andreas Bilsted.
 In 1852, Bilsted constructed a new main building with the assistance of the architect Vilhelm Theodor Walther.
 Ernst Frederik Andreas Bilsted died in 1871.
-In 1883, Maren Regine Hagen ceded the estate to their two sons-in-law, Fritz Peter Adolph Uldall and Bredo Ove Ernst von Obelitz, who both lived in Copenhagen.
-Fritz Peter Adolph Uldall. who was the great-grandson of Peter Ildall, was a vice admiral in the Royal Danish Navy.
-Bredo Ove Ernst von Obelitz was a Supreme Court justice.
+In 1883, Maren Regine Hagen ceded the estate to their two sons-in-law, Fritz Peter Adolph Uldall and Bredo Ove Ernst von Obelitz.
+Fritz Peter Adolph Uldall. who was married to the elder daughter Anna Elisabeth Helene Caroline Bilsted (1741–1938), was a vice admiral in the Royal Danish Navy.
+Incidentally, he was the great-grandson of the estate's earlier owner, Peter Uldall.
+Bredo Ove Ernst von Obelitz, who was married to the younger daughter Emma Henriette Erneste Regine Bilsted, (1849–1939), was a Supreme Court justice.
+Both families lived in Copenhagen.

 20th century

 In 1901, Høvdingsgård was acquired by A. F. J. C. Lassen.
 He had previously been the owner of a tobacco plantation on Sumatra.
 In 1917, it was sold to his son Emil Victor Schou Lassen.
 He was married to Suzanne Marie Raben-Levetzau.
 Their son Anders Lassen, was born on the estate in 1920.
-He would later be only non-Commonwealth recipient of the British Victoria Cross in the Second World War.
+He would later be the only non-Commonwealth recipient of the British Victoria Cross in the Second World War.

-In 1938, Høvdingsgaard was acquired by the merchant Hans Lystrup.
-His daughter, Karen Marie Hansdatter Lystrup, who was married to Anders Dinesen, inherited the estate after her father's death in 1963.
+In 1938, Høvdingsgaard was acquired by the merchant Hans Lystrup (1765-1962).
+Om 1931, he had also bought Mullerup at Slagelse.
+Pn his death in 1962, Høvdingsgård passed to his daughter Karen Marie Dinesen (née Lystrup).
+She was married to the landowner Anders Wilhelm Dinesen, born at nearby Kragerup and the owner of Skjørringe on Falster.